10 Must-Know Facts For Cannabis Beginners

 Eating regular food prior to taking an edible may help reduce this process.
 Though, eating too big of a meal will likely slow down the activation time of the edible.

-Second, most of the time the liver converts THC into a much more psychoactive metabolite (breakdown product) called 11-Hydroxy-THC.
+Second, when the liver does metabolize THC, it actually converts it into a much more psychoactive metabolite (breakdown product) called 11-Hydroxy-THC.
 This compound will produce a much stronger experience than inhaled cannabis, which means that paying close attention to dosage is crucial.

 Edibles can take anywhere from 30 minutes to two hours before the initial onset of effects.
 If you’re just starting with cannabis, it’s important not to grow impatient and eat more edibles during the first two-hour window.